burlachenkok/burlachenkok.github.io/_posts/2021-11-23-FL_PyTorch-paper-has-been-accepted-to-DistributedML-2021.md

 It was my great pleasure to work with my peers: [Samuel Horváth](https://samuelhorvath.github.io/), [Peter Richtárik](https://richtarik.org/).

-I will deliver a 10-minute talk [DistributedML 2021](https://distributedml.org/program/) on the 7th of December 2021, and according to the current program, it will be at 13:30.
+I will deliver a 10-minute talk in [DistributedML 2021](https://distributedml.org/program/) on the 7th of December 2021, and according to the current program, it will be at 13:30.

 <table>
 <tr>